arupmondal835/notes/README.md

 ```
 :%s/\(.\)/\1 /g      #apace after 1 is important and one . is for one spacing after 1 character
 ```
-# seach and repalce a string
+# search and replace a string
 ```bash
 :s/[A-Z]/new/g   # for replacing all character not number
 ```